 - We’ve been living in the presence of a silent superhero!
 Read her story here.

-Second, loop your inner circle into your efforts.
-Before or right after you go live, text or call five close supporters of you or your cause.
-Ask them if they’d be willing to share your campaign (or even donate!).
-Not sure who to ask?
-Consider friends and family members.
-Support from your inner circle is a key booster to getting started.
+Loop your inner circle of friends and family into your efforts.
+Before or right after you go live, text or call five close supporters.
+Ask them if they’d be willing to share your campaign,or even donate.
 This will arm you with confidence to share the fundraiser with your wider circle.

-Going the extra mile for your fundraiser can take it a long way towards improving its chances of success.
+Going the extra mile for your fundraiser can truly improve your chances of success.
 Here are a few ideas:

 - Get Specific: Share the impact that specific donation amounts will have.
 For example, if your campaign is raising money to buy coats for kids who need them, including the fact that a donation of $26 will buy one coat may encourage more donations.

-- Make Flyers: Hang them around your community.
-This is a great way to reach strangers.
-Some platforms like GoFundMe and JustGiving even create flyers for you.
+- Make Flyers: Print them out and hang them around your community.
+This is a great way to reach community members.

-Remember: The success of any fundraiser is a result of how well it’s crafted and how widely it’s shared.
-We encourage you to use all of the tips and tools we’ve shared to make your fundraiser as successful as it can be.
+So much of a fundraiser’s success depends on how well it’s crafted, and if you stick to the tips we’ve provided here, you’re guaranteed to make your fundraiser as successful as it can be.